QubitPi/jersey-webservice-template/docs/docs/development.md

 :::tip

-JWT is built using maven.
+FastWS is built using maven.
 Maven uses a separate JDK version, which can be seen via `mvn -v`.
 If it's not JDK 17, we should have Maven point to our JDK 17 using [JAVA_HOME](https://stackoverflow.com/a/2503679):

 ```bash